reid-moffat/reid-moffat/README.md

 I'm a third year software design student at Queen's University (Canada).
 I'm a back-end focused developer that enjoys making clean, consice and efficient back-end focused applicaitons

-You can contact me at reid.moffat9@gmail.com or connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat/)
+You can contact me at reid.moffat9@gmail.com or connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat/).
+I'm willing to collaborate on interesting projects!

 ## What I've been working on